DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 I am sorry if you need to use this paragraph.

-You have read right at the start on the Nexus page that if something bad happens I want a normal report, not something like *nothing is working wtf help plz*.
+You have read right at the start that if something bad happens I want a normal report, not something like *nothing is working wtf help plz*.
 In my opinion, it is a fair request, so, please, try your best to follow.